ChemiKyle/Popular-actors-are-popular/webapp/README.md

 pip install -r requirements.txt
 ```

+## Prerequisites

 Download the necessary datasets to the `data` directory and run `clean.R`.
-See the [data README][../data/README.org] for more information.
+See the [data README](../data/README.org) for more information on data acquisition and pre-processing.

 Compile the C++ application in `src` with: